vanoop729/Waste-Management-App/README.md

 # Waste-Management-App
-An app to donate food, books and clothes.
+An android app to donate food, books and clothes to orphanage / old age homes.